Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts recommend that if the pool has a strong odor, it is best not to swim.

 For example, with urine, the main component of urine is ammonia.
 The chemical formula for ammonia is NH 3 and of course there is hydrogen in it.
 The chlorine in the pool water will react with the hydrogen in the ammonia.
-The number of hydrogen ions that react determines what is produced.
+The number of hydrogen ions that react will determine what is produced.

 If one ion is present, it creates monochloramine, two ions create dichloramine, and three ions create trichloramine.
 According to the American Chemistry Council, monochloramine is sometimes added to swimming pools as a disinfectant, while dichloramine and trichloramine are entirely produced by the interaction of chlorine with ammonia in urine.